 Here’s the top twelve business planning mistakes I most often come across:-

 Every business plan needs to describe the opportunity in detail.
 It must also detail how that opportunity can, and will by this plan, be exploited profitably, effectively and successfully.
 A good business plan can visualise the opportunity and articulate the company’s ability to reach a viable opportunity, this is a credibility cliff.
+Many emerging markets do not yet exist, so being able to identify why an opportunity will exist is a vital first objective which a business plan must be able to identify, clarity and define to your audience.

 - What is the problem which people will pay to have solved?